Fraser Basin Council

 Co-Creating a Sustainable BC

-Co-Creating a Sustainable BC (CCSBC) is a flagship initiative of the FBC Youth Program!
+Co-Creating a Sustainable BC (CCSBC) is a multi-year initiative of the FBC Youth Program.
 CCSBC supports youth participants as they deepen their understanding of the social, economic and environmental aspects of sustainability.
 They take what they've learned to design and implement a project that will have a direct and positive impact in their own communities.
 By the end of the program, participants come away with greater confidence to advocate for change and to realize a shared vision of a healthy and thriving community.

-It's a valuable experience for all!
+Over several successful years, it's been a valuable experience for all!

 • Collaborating and forming relationships with other youth who care about the environment and their community